Meshram-Harshal/SolCrunch/README.md

 ## Environment Variables

-ZKMent requires certain environment variables to be set for proper configuration.
+SolCrunch requires certain environment variables to be set for proper configuration.
 Create a `.env` file in the root directory based on the provided `.env.example` files.

 | Variable                         | Description                                     | Example                                                          |
 | -------------------------------- | ------------------------------------------------| ---------------------------------------------------------------- |